Transforming millions of volunteers into leaders through learning

 “Our training was residential, so it cost a fortune, and we only reached 20 to 30 people at a time,” said Jean-François Goulay, sta development manager, human resources department, for the IFRC.
 “We knew we were just duplicating the training e orts alongside other Red Cross organizations.
 There was no consistency in training, and it made our businesses very segmented.”

 Committed to expanding training opportunities, the IFRC conducted a market study in late 2008 to identify a learning management system (LMS) solution.
-While Cornerstone OnDemand was the organization’s first choice, the IFRC technical staff was initially wary of the system’s software-as-aservice (SaaS) delivery method.
+While Cornerstone OnDemand was the organization’s rst choice, the IFRC technical sta was initially wary of the system’s software-as-a- service (SaaS) delivery method.

 “Our IT colleagues had no experience with SaaS.
-We partnered with Cornerstone to help our staff learn, and they were surprised and pleased by how easy it was to work with the system,” said Goulay.
-“We began to see Cornerston not just as our talent management solution, but also as a way for us to introduce SaaS into the entire organization.”
+We partnered with Cornerstone to help our sta learn, and they were surprised and pleased by how easy it was to work with the system,” said Goulay.
+“We began to see Cornerstone not just as our talent management solution, but also as a way for us to introduce SaaS into the entire organization.”